tdwg/website/conferences/2026/submissions/abstract-instructions/index.md

 Each submission will be reviewed by a panel selected by the Program Committee, including at least one organizer from the session to which you attached your submission. *Abstracts that are incomplete (i.e., not all \* mandatory questions have been answered) at the time of assignment to reviewers will not be considered for presentation at the conference.*

-Reviews will take place between 14 May and 11 June 2026.
+Reviews will take place between May and June 2026.

 While reviewers are not editors, they may elect to suggest minor changes to abstracts as required. *They are unable to make any direct changes to your abstract, so please proofread your abstract carefully.*

-The submitter will be notified by email regarding the outcome of their submission by **Wednesday 17 June 2026**.
+The submitter will be notified by email regarding the outcome of their submission by **late June 2026**.

-If your abstract is accepted, the presenter will need to register for the conference (deadline for registration to be announced).
+If your abstract is accepted, the presenter will need to register for the conference (deadline for presenters registration is in late August 2026).
 Instructions for presentations, uploading of slides, posters, and pre-recorded videos will be announced after the deadline for submission of abstracts.

 **Publishing in BISS**.
 Authors of Whova abstracts accepted for presentation at the conference must publish an extended abstract in TDWG’s Pensoft publication, *Biodiversity Information Science and Standards [(BISS)](https://biss.pensoft.net/collections)*.
 Instructions for publication will be provided in June.